ppi-com/my-portfolio/README.md

 # Paul Ingram's portfolio

 This is my professional portfolio.
 It uses AWS and ReactJS.

-I have committed from VS Code, three times now
+## Technologies Uses

+Git and github